-The State Museum of Applied Arts of Uzbekistan provides an excellent introduction to Uzbek history and culture.
+The State Museum of Applied Art and Handicrafts History of Uzbekistan provides an excellent introduction to Uzbek history and culture.
 Centrally located in Tashkent, it displays more than 7,000 examples of traditional folk art.
 These include a range of mediums from decorative glass to porcelain and fabrics, all dating from the first half of the 19th century to the present.
 Today, the museum draws visitors not only for the artworks on display but also for the museum’s traditional architecture, which features a layout and elements common to mosques and to late-19th century aristocratic households.

 History and Architecture of the Museum